 Bio

-Amy grew up in Endicott, New York, a small town in the Southern Tier of the state.
+Amy grew up in Endicott, New York, a small town in the Southern Tier.
 She has a B.A. in writing from Ithaca College and an M.F.A. from The Ohio State University.
 Since 2008, she has lived and taught in Ohio, Alabama, New York, Wisconsin, and Massachusetts.
-In 2013, she won the S.I.
-Newhouse School prize in nonfiction from Stone Canoe.
-Amy is currently working on an essay collection about grief, motherhood, and aging tentatively titled A Woman’s Prime, and co-authoring the Routledge Introduction to American Life Writing, forthcoming in 2023 by Routledge as part of their Introductions to American Literature series.
 From 2015-2019, Amy was a regular contributor at Role/Reboot, where she wrote about gender, politics, and life as a working mother.
+She is currently finishing a memoir-in-essays tentatively titled Imagine the Worst and Other Essays on Catastrophe, Grief, and Joy.